beaverbuilder/documentation/docs/beaver-builder/layouts/advanced-tab/visibility.md

 ### Never

-The row, column or module is only visible to the user editing the page.
-This is useful if the design isn't complete and ready for publishing.
+The row, column, or module is only visible to the user editing the page.
+This is useful if the design isn’t complete and ready for publishing.
+Using this feature is an excellent way to ensure that your design is exactly how you want it before making it public on your page layout.

 ### Always

-The row, column or module will always be visible for all users.
+The row, column, or module is visible at all times for every user.

 ### Logged Out Users